 Our thin slice assessment?
 Another thug terrorizing the elderly.

-However, when we widen the angle a bit we get a broader perspective.
+However, by widening the angle a bit, we get a broader perspective.

 On the following page were wide-angle shots of the same scene: the woman walks under a scaffolding where a cement mixer is about to topple off.
 The man sees what’s happening and runs towards her, pushing her clear.
 A moment later, the cement mixer crashes to the ground where she had been standing.
 The ‘thug’ has saved her life.